nasa-gcn/gcn.nasa.gov/app/routes/docs/faq.md

 ## Circulars

-### Why do GCN Ciculars that I submit by email appear to be double spaced?
+### Why do GCN Circulars that I submit by email appear to be double spaced?

 Some email clients in some configurations are known to add extra line breaks to emails.
 When you are preparing to submit a GCN Circular by email, you should always make sure that you are composing a plain text message.
 See the following instructions for various mail clients: